Things to do in Zefat (Safed) this Chanukah

 Whether you’re religiously observant, moderately so or not at all you’ll enjoy the Hallel service at Tzfat’s Carlebach synagogues.
 Hallel is the prayer of thanksgiving which is recited each morning of Chanukah during morning prayers.
 The Beirav follow the tradition of Shlomo Carlebach in which Hallel is sung with musical instruments.
 Hallel prayers generally begin at about 8:30a.m. and you can come and go as you wish which makes this an easy and engaging service for kids and adults alike.
 You can bring our own musical instrument and join in as well.

 If you’re looking for an indoor activity or simply want to participate in Tzfat’s artist atmosphere and do something creative, the Play ‘n Clay Pottery Shop provides a fun experience which is suitable for individuals, adults, families and children of any age.
 You’ll have an opportunity to mold clay by hand or work on the pottery wheel to create menorahs, dreidels or any other item that interests you.
 The Pottery shop requests that you call for an appointment.
 Call at (052)344-5019.

 In the Quiet Space

 In the Quiet Space presents a spiritual-behavioral workshop is becoming popular throughout the world.
 The “MicroCalming” technique enables participants to learn a conditioned relaxation technique that, once learned, will accompany them through stressful situations during the years to come.
 The Hanukah Workshop “An Experience of Quiet and Light” brings the spirituality of the Chanukah message to channel the light which illuminates the path to individual Blessings.
-For more information contact Peter 054-4957528.
+For more information, call at 054-4957528.